ADHD at The Arete Center

 • Adult clients have two options when scheduling ADHD assessments.

-Both psychiatrists, Dr. Cheney, and Dr. Walick, can assess teens and emerging adults for ADHD and can prescribe medication where indicated.
+Our psychiatrist, Dr. Walick, can assess adults for ADHD and prescribe medication if indicated.

 Clients may also schedule an appointment with Dr. Michener through The ADHD Clinic for Adults and Emerging Adults.
 Dr. Michener, a Psychologist, can assess for ADHD, provide behavioral strategies and psychotherapy to help manage symptoms, and, if indicated, make a referral for a medication consultation with one of our psychiatrists.